turbot/steampipe/design/steampipe_data_files.md

 - `.passwd` - Stores the database password.
 Deleting the file does not effect steampipe, you can view your password by using the --show-password flag along with the service commands.
 Starting the service would re-create the file.

-- `cloud.steampipe.io.sptt` - Stores the steampipe cloud token.
+- `pipes.turbot.com.sptt` - Stores the [Turbot Pipes](https://pipes.turbot.com) token.
 Deleting the file would require you to run steampipe login again.

 - `connection.json` - Stores the connection config information.
 This file gets re-generated everytime RefreshConnections is called.